-5.4 Print Advertising
+5.5 Print Advertising

-An inside cover print ad and article were featured in CPCA Insight Trade Publication.
-The full page advertisement (see Appendix 3) focused on paint programs, with seven thousand copies distributed to industry members.
+A full-page inside cover print ad was featured in CPCA Insight Trade Publication (see Appendix 3).
+Seven thousand copies were distributed to industry members.

-5.5 Recycling Location Advertising
+5.6 Collection site Advertising

-Product Care ran recycling location screen advertisements (see Appendix 4) at 15 recycling locations in the greater Halifax metropolitan area and other large centres across the province accepting paint products.
-The advertisements ran year-round and generated 500,000 impressions.
+Product Care ran paint recycling TV screen advertisements (see Appendix 4) at 35 recycling collection sites in the greater Halifax metropolitan area, as well as other large centres across the province accepting paint products.
+The advertisements ran from April to September and were shown more than 400,000 times.

-5.6 Digital Advertising
+5.7 Digital Advertising